Department of Psychology

 Trial Research Project

-At the start of the project, each student must form a trial research committee, composed of three faculty members.
-Typically, the chair of the committee is the student's primary research advisor.
-The chair of the committee must be a faculty or emeritus faculty member in the Psychology Department.
+- Formation of the Advisory Committee: At the end of the first year, students are required to form an advisory committee consisting of three faculty members.
+Typically, the chair of the committee is the student's primary research advisor and must be a faculty or emeritus faculty member in the Psychology Department.
 At least one other member of the committee must be a faculty, emeritus faculty or affiliated faculty member in the Psychology Department.
 The third member of the committee may be from outside of the Psychology Department, provided that the chair of the trial research committee gives his or her approval.
+The advisory committee will serve as a resource to aid each student with their trial research project, provide advice, and evaluate the trial research defense.

-The student should initiate discussion of their trial research project with members of their trail research committee as soon as possible, but preferably no later than the end of Autumn quarter of their second year.
-By the end of Autumn quarter of the second year, the student's trial research committee should meet to approve the proposed trial research project.
-At a minimum, this meeting consists of a student presentation of the proposed work and discussion of the plan with the committee.
+- Initiating the Trial Research Project: The student should initiate discussion of their trial research project with their advisory committee members as soon as possible, but ideally by the start of Autumn quarter of their second year.
+By the end of the Autumn quarter in their second year, students are expected to meet with members of their advisory committee to update them on their trial research project proposal.
+At a minimum, this meeting consists of a student presentation of the proposed work and discussion of the plan with the members of the committee.
+Each student should discuss the expectations for the trial research project and defense with their advisor before beginning the process.

 Dissertation

-To begin the dissertation process, a student must form a three-member dissertation committee consisting of a chairperson and two other faculty members.
-Typically, the chair is the student's primary research advisor.
-The chair of the dissertation committee must be a faculty or emeritus faculty member in the Psychology Department.
-At least one other member of the committee must be a faculty, emeritus faculty or affiliated faculty member in the Psychology Department.
-The third member of the committee must be from the University of Chicago, but may be from outside of the Psychology Department, provided that the chair of the dissertation committee gives his or her approval.
+- Advisory Committee Role: Similar to the trial research process, each student’s three-member advisory committee will support the dissertation process, offering guidance, advice, and evaluation of both the dissertation proposal and the final dissertation.
+Typically, the chair of this committee is the student's primary research advisor and must be a faculty or emeritus faculty member in the Psychology Department.
+At least one other member of the committee must also be a faculty, emeritus faculty, or affiliated faculty member in the Psychology Department.
+The third member can be a faculty member from any department at the University of Chicago, subject to approval by the committee chair.

-To be admitted to PhD candidacy, a student must have successfully completed: (a) the Common Graduate Curriculum (including the statistics and breadth requirement); (b) the course requirements specified by a program or an individual course of study approved by the Curriculum Committee; (c) a trial research project; (d) approval of the dissertation proposal by all members of the student's dissertation committee following the oral defense.
+- Admission to PhD Candidacy: To be admitted to PhD candidacy, a student must have successfully completed the following: (a) the Common Graduate Curriculum (completion of the core coursework); (b) Area Course Requirements (fulfillment of course requirements specified by their program or an individual course of study, approved by the GSAC); (c) Trial Research Project (successful completion of a trial research project); (d) Dissertation Proposal (approval of the dissertation proposal by all members of the student's dissertation committee following the oral defense).

 The completed dissertation must be formatted and submitted to the dissertation office by the quarterly deadline for graduation established by the dissertation office.
 For information about formatting the dissertation and submission deadlines, please visit the dissertation office's website.